Edgar Johan Kuusik: Tallinn Art house (1934)

 38 projects were submitted to the competition in March 1933.
 In Estonia, there were 60 architects around, so the interest in participating in the competition was very high.
 The jury gave the lead to the Anton Soans project.
 The records of the building committee building committee show that on 1 June, Soans was tasked with drawing up the final project of the art building.
-According to E. Kuusik, Soans was "such a noob" that he invited him to work together.
+According to E. Kuusik, Soans was "so noble" that he invited him to work together.
 Kuusik accepted it with pleasure.
 On 15 June, the original project of Soans-Kuusik was approved.

 The facade composition of Soansi-Kuusik Art Hall is different from the Soans Competition.
 Architects worked hard on façade options.
-The final result, the facade executed is the best of the searches - monumental and also elegant.
+The final result, the facade executed, is the best of the searches - monumental and also elegant.
 Constructivist techniques are applied in great detail, which are expressed in both large glass surfaces and in the solution of the entrance.
 The facade composition of the art building is characterized by symmetry and classical thinking.
-The cubic building element of the building rests on two pillars, the windows of the constructivist glass display is also a bearer of the symbolic meaning of the building.
-The contrast between functional and decorative elements create unexpected artistic tension.
-This is complemented by the expressive color scheme of the building - a pink terrazzo wall surface (achieved by mixing white stone marble rubble, red brick and black English coal with cement), polished granite red poles, black window frames, and light floor space in the outer space.
+The cubic building element of the building rests on two pillars; the windows of the constructivist glass display is also a bearer of the symbolic meaning of the building.
+The contrast between functional and decorative elements creates unexpected artistic tension.
+This is complemented by the expressive color scheme of the building - a pink terrazzo wall surface (achieved by mixing white stone marble rubble, red brick and black English coal with cement), polished granite red poles; black window frames; and light floor space in the outer space.

 The construction of the art building began in June 1933.
-The contractors were the brothers Edenbergs', technical supervision was carried out by architect Kuusik.
-The building was finished for the winter and the building was under the roof.
+The contractors were the brothers Edenbergs'; technical supervision was carried out by architect Kuusik.
+The building was finished for the winter, and the building was under the roof.
 The interior was carried out in the winter of 1933/1934.
 The work was handed out to a few entrepreneurs through a smaller deal.
 During the course of the project, minor changes and refinements were made to the project, which are reflected in the final version of the project.
 The biggest difference was the fastening of the roundabouts of the front panel and the replacement of sculptural linings.